PME tuning incorrect with the group scheme

 But then you have a buffer of 0, which is bad with the group scheme.
 Then you might indeed get differences in pressure and volume with PME tuning.
 If you want the group scheme, use rlist=1.2 with potential-modifier=potential-shift for both vdw and coulomb.

 But again, I would strongly suggest to use the Verlet cut-off scheme, for both accuracy and speed.

-#9 Updated by Berk Hess over 2 years ago
+#9 Updated by Berk Hess about 3 years ago

 With the group scheme there is a need for a buffer.
 The group scheme uses charge groups than can consist of mulitple atoms and they are put in the list based on distances between geometrical centers.
 A water molecule is a charge group.
 So for full accuracy, you need to set the buffer to the radius of a water molecule with nstlist=1.

 But again, you should use the Verlet cut-off scheme to avoid all this mess.